200 Years of Silent Night

 Probably the world’s most popular Christmas carol

-A mega hit: “Silent Night!
-Holy Night!” has been translated into more than 300 languages and dialects – making it one of the most popular songs the world has ever known.
-It was first performed on December 24, 1818, at St. Nicholas’ Church in Oberndorf.
-The text was penned by Salzburg priest Joseph Mohr, while the melody was composed by Franz Xaver Gruber, a teacher from Upper Austria.
-The legend of organ bellows that had been gnawed through by mice isn’t quite accurate: From the very beginning, the song was intended to be played on a guitar, the preferred instrument of “simple folk”.
+Definitely a hit song: “Silent Night” has been translated into more than 300 languages and dialects – making it one of the world’s most popular songs ever.
+It was first performed on December 24, 1818 at St. Nicholas’ Church in Oberndorf near Salzburg.
+The text was penned by Salzburg clergyman Joseph Mohr, while the melody was composed by Upper Austrian teacher Franz Xaver Gruber.
+A special distinction: since 2011, “Silent Night” has been listed on the UNESCO Intangible Cultural Heritage List.

 Silent Night Landmarks in Salzburg City